MySmile/sfchat/docs/source/MongoDB workflow/Join chat by code.rst

     {_id: 1}
   );

-If result is null then "invitation code" is invalid otherwise it should be checked number if user_tokens.
+In case of null result - "invitation code" is invalid otherwise - checking users_tokens number.
 Such number should be 1.

 Next generate "user token", update chat status and register system message for "chat creator".
 To add new message it should use "$push" operator: ::